-The goal of this continuing education program is to familiarize physical therapists with the concept of posterior shoulder tightness, including its underlying etiology and biomechanical consequences.
-The program will present a clinically applicable measurement procedure that may be used to quantify PST.
-Also, efficacious interventions designed to mitigate PST will be presented that are applicable to both the general and athletic population.
-After you study the information presented here, you will be able to —
+The goal of this posterior shoulder tightness continuing education program is to familiarize physical therapists with the concept of posterior shoulder tightness, including its underlying etiology and biomechanical consequences.
+The program will present a clinically applicable measurement procedure that may be used to quantify PST and efficacious interventions designed to mitigate PST.
+After you study the information presented here, you will be able to:

 Gannett Education is an approved sponsor by the New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/15.

 This activity is provided by the Texas Board of Physical Therapy Examiners Accredited Provider #GED012010TPTA2012004 for 1/1/2010 to 1/31/2013 and #1601004 for 02/01/13 to 01/31/16 and meets continuing competence requirements for physical therapist and physical therapist assistant licensure renewal in Texas.
 The assignment of Texas PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.

 Gannett Education is recognized by the Physical Therapy Board of California as an approved reviewer and provider of continuing competency courses for the state of California.